federicobobbio/federicobobbio.github.io/_research/6-dynamic-preferences.md

 title: "Stable Matching with Adaptive Priorities"
 collection: research
 permalink: /research/6-dynamic-preferences
 excerpt: 'with Margarida Carvalho, Ignacio Rios and Alfredo Torrico.
-Poster accepted at EAAMO'23.'
+Poster accepted at EAAMO 2023.'
 paperurl: 'https://eaamo.org/papers/'
 ---
 We study the problem of finding a stable matching under adaptive priorities, whereby the clearinghouse prioritizes some agents based on the allocation of others, and we use school choice as a motivating example.